pomonam/kronfluence/DOCUMENTATION.md

 ...
 ```

-If you specified specific module names in `Task.tracked_modules`, `TrackedModule` will only be installed for these modules.
+If you have specified specific module names in `Task.tracked_modules`, `TrackedModule` will only be installed for these modules.

 **\[Optional\] Create a DDP and FSDP Module.**
 After calling `prepare_model`, you can create DDP or FSDP module or even use `torch.compile`.